Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 \subsection{3D-Plate with edge crack}

 This example aims to show the applicability of the proposed ROM framework to three-dimensional geometries.
 For this purpose we employ a 3D plate with edge crack under tension.
 The geometry and material properties are adopted from \cite{Nguyen2015}.
 The Young's modulus is $E=10^7 \ \text{N/mm}^2$, the Poisson's ratio is $\nu=0.3$ and the prescribed tensile stress is $\sigma=10^4 \ \text{N/mm}^2$.
 The latter is applied along the top surface of the plate similarly to the example in Sec.~\ref{sec:ex1}.
-The vertical displacements in $z$-direction are fixed to apply a homogeneous Dirichlet boundary condition along the bottom surface of the plate.
+The vertical displacements in all directions are fixed to apply a homogeneous Dirichlet boundary condition along the bottom surface of the plate.
 The geometry and boundary conditions are illustrated in Fig.~\ref{fig:3D plate_edge}.
 For our problem we consider one geometrical parameter $\mu \in [2.5,7.5]$ representing the location of the crack as depicted in Fig.~\ref{fig:3D plate_edge}.
+The length of the crack is set to $a=5$.
 The geometry is discretized with $C^1$-continuous B-splines and 722 elements over a Cartesian grid, which results in $\tilde{\mathcal{N}}_{h,0}=3600$ degrees of freedom.